Opentrons/opentrons/api/docs/v2/pipettes/loading.rst

     right.aspirate(100, reservoir["A1"])
     right.dispense(100, plate["A1"])

 Liquid detection takes place prior to aspiration.
 Upon detecting a liquid, the pipette stops, raises itself above the liquid's surface, and then aspirates according to your protocol.
-Checking for a liquid adds time to your protocol run, so be aware of that before you use it.
+Checking for a liquid adds time to your protocol run, so be aware of that before using it.
 If Flex doesn't detect liquid, it raises an error and stops the protocol until the problem is resolved.

+However, aspiration isn't required for liquid level detection.
+Two standalone methods, :ref:`detect-liquid-presence` and :ref:`require-liquid-presence`, let you add liquid detection to a protocol with or without aspirating.
+The former checks for liquid and returns ``True`` if it finds liquid or ``False`` if it does not.
+It won't raise an error or stop a protocol.
+The latter checks for liquid and raises an error if it does not detect liquid.
+It will stop a protocol until the error is resolved.

 .. versionadded:: 2.20